K-pop star among 8 to join Japan tycoon Maezawa's moon trip

 Associated Press

-TOKYO (AP) — Japanese billionaire Yusaku Maezawa said Friday that K-pop star T.O.P. will be among the eight people who will join him on a flyby around the moon on a SpaceX spaceship next year.
+TOKYO (AP) — Japanese billionaire Yusaku Maezawa said Friday that K-pop star T.O.P will be among eight people who will join him on a flight around the moon on a SpaceX spaceship in the coming years.

 The Japanese tycoon launched plans for the lunar voyage in 2018, buying all the seats on the spaceship.
 He began taking applications from around the world in March 2021 for what will be his second space journey after his 12-day trip to the International Space Station on the Soyuz Russian spaceship last year.

+Maezawa has said the moon trip is aimed for 2023, but most space observers consider the target overly optimistic given the slow progress of the SpaceX Starship.

-The eight people Maezawa selected for his “dearMoon project” are T.O.P., who debuted as a lead rapper for the K-pop group Big Bang; American DJ Steve Aoki; filmmaker Brendan Hall and YouTuber Tim Dodd, also of the United States.
+The eight people Maezawa selected for his “dearMoon project” from 1 million applicants are T.O.P, who debuted as a lead rapper for the K-Pop group Big Bang; American DJ Steve Aoki; filmmaker Brendan Hall and YouTuber Tim Dodd, also of the United States.
 The other four are British photographer Karim Illiya, Indian actor Dev Joshi, Czech artist Yemi AD and Irish photographer Rhiannon Adam.
 American Olympic snowboarder Kaitlyn Farrington and Japanese dancer Miyu were chosen as backups.

+“More than anything I think it’s important that each crew feels they are enjoying this trip the most, so I hope we can all just have fun,” Maezawa said in a video released on the Dear Moon website.

-He and the others would be among the first to travel on the SpaceX vehicle.
-The trip is expected to take about a week.
+He and the others would be among the first to travel on the SpaceX vehicle, though it still has to clear hurdles, including a liftoff and reaching a low Earth orbit.
+When achieved, Maezawa’s trip is expected to take about a week.
 The spaceship will not make a lunar landing but is expected to come within 200 kilometers (120 miles) of the moon’s surface while circling it for three days.

-The trip is expected next year, though the exact schedule has not been disclosed.

 Last year, Maezawa, 47, and his producer Yozo Hirano became the first self-paying tourists to visit the space station since 2009.
 He has not disclosed the cost for that mission, though reports said he paid $80 million.